Larger Quantities, Lower Prices

 Here's how your plants will look on arrival.
 All plants are dormant with no leaves or foliage.

 Cushion Moss - Leucobryum

 Cushion moss looks similar to a pincushion or a chair cushion because it is rounded and soft.
-They grow the best in areas that have damp, wet soils or even if the air stays wet and moist.
-Moss gets their nutrients from the air.
+They grow the best in areas that have damp, wet soils or even if the air stays damp and moist.
+Moss gets their nutrients from the sky.
 They can hold onto water and moisture through the tops of them versus the bottom roots.